Charts and graphs are often used to summarize data. They make it easy to see trends and the amount of variation in the information being studied.

 Try it (now, in your head or on a piece of paper), then compare your answer with my version under the chart.

-Description and summary:
+My example: Description and summary:

 This chart compares employment and earning opportunities for various health care occupations in the U.S. The x-axis represents the number of jobs available (shown by larger and larger employment circles for occupations as jobs increase from 0 toward three million on the far right of the chart.)
 The y-axis shows average annual pay.
 As the average salary of occupations increases, their circles are found higher and higher on the chart.